Rhinoplasty — Overview covers benefits, risks and what to expect during nose surgery.

 Rhinoplasty is not a procedure with a set series of steps.
 Each operation is unique and is customized for the specific anatomy and goals of the person undergoing the procedure.

-Rhinoplasty may be done inside the nose or through a small external incision at the base of the nose, between the nostrils.
+Rhinoplasty may be done inside your nose or through a small external incision at the base of your nose, between your nostrils.
 Your surgeon will likely readjust the bone and cartilage underneath your skin.

 Your surgeon can augment your nasal bone or cartilage in several ways, depending on how much needs to be added, the structure of your nose and available materials.
 For small changes, the surgeon may use cartilage harvested from deeper inside your nose or from your ear.
-For larger requirements, the surgeon can use cartilage from the rib, implants or bone from other parts of the body.
+For larger requirements, the surgeon can use cartilage from your rib, implants or bone from other parts of your body.

 During the surgery